digidem/mapeo-desktop/README.md

 - $XDG_CONFIG_HOME or ~/.config on Linux
 - ~/Library/Application Support on OS X

-The app folder will be `electron` if you are in development, or the application name (currently "CEIBO Mapeo") if you are working with the packaged app.
-E.g. on a mac, copy the folder of image tiles into: `~/Library/Application Support/CEIBO Mapeo/tiles`
+The app folder will be `electron` if you are in development, or the application name (currently "Mapeo") if you are working with the packaged app.
+E.g. on a mac, copy the folder of image tiles into: `~/Library/Application Support/Mapeo/tiles`

 Edit `imagery.json` accordingly with a type of `tms`.
 The tileserver runs on localhost on port `5005`.
 For example: